offsoc/nginx-s3-gateway/docs/getting_started.md

 - Configuring a [Kubernetes service account to assume an IAM role with EKS Pod Identity](https://docs.aws.amazon.com/eks/latest/userguide/pod-id-association.html)
 - [Configure your pods, Deployments, etc to use the Service Account](https://docs.aws.amazon.com/eks/latest/userguide/pod-configuration.html)
 - As soon as the pods/deployments are updated, you will see the couple of Env Variables listed below in the pods.
-  - `AWS_CONTAINER_CREDENTIALS_FULL_URI` - Contains the Uri of the EKS Pod Identity Agent that will provide the credentials
+  - `AWS_CONTAINER_CREDENTIALS_FULL_URI` - Contains the URI of the EKS Pod Identity Agent that will provide the credentials
   - `AWS_CONTAINER_AUTHORIZATION_TOKEN_FILE`  - Contains the token which will be used to create temporary credentials using the EKS Pod Identity Agent.

 The minimal set of resources to deploy is the same than for [Running on EKS with IAM roles for service accounts](#running-on-eks-with-iam-roles-for-service-accounts), except there is no need to annotate the service account: